raiden597/Crop-Doctor/README.md

 ## Features

-- **AI diagnosis** — powered by Google Gemini via OpenRouter
+- **AI diagnosis** — works on any plant or crop, powered by Google Gemini via OpenRouter
-- **Offline disease guide** — browse 30 common diseases across 10 crops with no internet
+- **Offline disease guide** — browse 30 common diseases across 10 major crops with no internet
 - **8 languages** — English, Hindi, Marathi, Tamil, Telugu, Bengali, Kannada, Punjabi
 - **Scan history** — all past analyses saved on your device
 - **Share results** — send diagnosis to other farmers or agronomists
-- **Low-end device support** — optimised for phones like Moto G96
+- **Low-end device support** — optimised for budget Android phones

-**Supported crops:** Rice, Wheat, Tomato, Cotton, Sugarcane, Maize, Potato, Onion, Chilli, Groundnut

 ---